 9.3.4.
 Diuretics

 You should know that too much fluid and high sodium levels can elevate your blood pressure.
-Diuretics can also be called water pills.
-They can help the kidney bring out excess sodium from the body.
-This helps to move the extra fluid in your bloodstream as the sodium leaves the body.
+Diuretics can also be called water pills, they can help the kidneys bring out excess sodium from the body.

 9.3.5.
 Angiotensin-converting enzyme inhibitors

-Angiotensin is known to be a type of chemical that makes the blood vessels and arteries right and narrow.
-Angiotensin-converting enzyme inhibitors on the other hand help to prevent the body from producing an excess of this chemical.
-This can help to reduce elevated blood pressure.
+Angiotensin-converting enzyme inhibitors on the other hand help to prevent the body from producing an excess of this chemical, this can help to reduce elevated blood pressure.

 9.4.
 Reduced Salt Intake